CharlieNestor/statistical_analysis_candlestick_patterns/README.md

 This project now includes a Streamlit app (`pattern_streamlit.py`) that allows users to:

-Select stocks from a predefined list or enter custom tickers Choose from various candlestick patterns
+- Select stocks from a predefined list (`tickers.txt`or `tickers.csv`) or enter custom tickers
+- Choose from various candlestick patterns
-Visualize pattern occurrences on stock charts
+- Visualize pattern occurrences on stock charts
-Run simulations to assess pattern effectiveness
+- Run simulations to assess pattern effectiveness
-View comparative performance metrics and significance heatmaps
+- View comparative performance metrics and significance heatmaps

 ### Streamlit App
-Experience our interactive interface by running in the Terminal:
+Experience the interactive interface by running in the Terminal:
 ```sh
 streamlit run pattern_streamlit.py
 ```